 These machines have also been instrumental in research involving mineral additions and admixtures that result in concretes with enhanced durability and mechanical properties.
 They’ve played a key role in the development of eco-friendly concrete mixtures that emphasize sustainability in the construction industry.

-In addition, fiber technology developments for concrete reinforcement have been tested using concrete break machines, leading to the introduction of diverse fibers that enhance concrete’s performance in:
+Additionally, researchers have tested fiber technology developments for concrete reinforcement using concrete break machines, leading to the introduction of diverse fibers that enhance concrete’s performance in:

 and other applications.